-Accordingly, the Company has complied with Rules 712 and 716 of the Catalist Rules.
+Accordingly, the Group has complied with Rules 712 and 715 of the Catalist Rules in relation to the appointment of Foo Kon Tan LLP as the auditors of the Company and its significant subsidiary.

 The Company has put in place arrangements for a whistle-blowing framework by which staff of the Company may, in confidence, raise concerns about possible improprieties in matters of financial reporting or other matters with the AC.
 The objective for such arrangement is to ensure independent investigation of such matters and for appropriate follow-up action, all whistle-blowing reports will be addressed to the AC Members through designated email addresses.